Uncovered (short story collection)

 Uncovered is the eighth in a series of collections of short stories by Australian author Paul Jennings.
 It was first released in 1995.

 The stories

 For Ever

-A deliberately humorless melancholic drama about a terminally-ill boy (Tim) who wants nothing more than to see snow.
-His non-verbal brother (Richard) is obsessed with toilet paper and honey and says nothing but "Aargh".
+A deliberately humorless melancholic drama about a terminally-ill boy called Tim who wants nothing more than to see snow.
+His non-verbal brother, Richard, is obsessed with toilet paper and honey and says nothing but "Aargh".
 Could this obsession be linked to his brother's desire?

 Too Many Rabbits

-A boy whose parents own a bookshop buys a rabbit from a girl who owns a junk shop.
+A boy called Philip, whose parents own a bookshop, buys a rabbit from a girl who owns a junk shop.
 When the rabbit has babies, he keeps them hidden in a secret room but the breeding starts to get out of control.
 Caring for and hiding hundreds of rabbits soon becomes an impossible task.
 Was adapted as an episode of Driven Crazy.

 A Mouthful

 A girl has a father who loves playing practical jokes on her friends whenever they come for a sleepover.
 One night, however, he ends up becoming the victim of his own joke.